elastic/integrations/packages/istio/docs/README.md

 # Istio Integration

-This integration ingest access logs created by the [Istio](https://istio.io/) service mesh.
+This integration ingest access logs and metrics created by the [Istio](https://istio.io/) service mesh.

 ## Compatibility